thoughtspot/thoughtspot.github.io/_end-user/search/searchiq-data-collection.md

 ThoughtSpot will collect and store the following data:

-- The name of the data source on which question was asked (worksheet or tablet, etc): RETAIL SALES WORKSHEET
+- The name of the data source on which question was asked (i.e. worksheet or tablet, etc): RETAIL SALES WORKSHEET
 - The natural language question “Tell me sales for Nike jackets in 2018”.
 - How the question was interpreted: